+>

+>

 (the best I could draw using ASCII art!)

+>

-The benefit I see of this approach is it will avoid introduction of additional pointers in struct task_struct and also additional structures (struct container etc) in the kernel, but we will still be able to retain same user interfaces you had in your patches.
+The benefit I see of this approach is it will avoid introduction of

+additional pointers in struct task struct and also additional structures

+(struct container etc) in the kernel, but we will still be able to retain

+same user interfaces you had in your patches.

+>

 Do you see any drawbacks of doing like this?
-What will break if we do this?
-Resource control (and other kinds of task grouping behaviour) shouldn't require virtualization.
+What will break if we do

+'''